matiasurbano/release-retention-app/README.md

   Will let us see Bunyan DEBUG logs as well as

 - `KEEP_NUBER_OF_RELEASES=2`
-  It will define the number of releases to keep that is passed to the `applyRule` function
+  It will define the number of releases to keep that is passed to the `applyRule` function.
+Feel free to update this value and run it again to see different outcomes.

 ### Run process